 Eye Infections

 Pregnant women may be more susceptible to eye infections due to fluctuations in their immune systems.
-The changes can make them more vulnerable to infections that they might have otherwise been able to fight off.
+The changes can make them more vulnerable to infections they might have otherwise been able to fight off.

 Some common eye infections that pregnant women may be at risk for include:

-• Conjunctivitis (pink eye)
+Conjunctivitis (pink eye)

-• Styes
+Styes

 Styes are red, painful bumps that form on the eyelid due to an oil gland occlusion.
 This type of eye infection can also be caused by bacteria.
-This inflammatory condition is relatively common during the pregnancy period.
+The inflammatory condition is relatively common during the pregnancy period.

-• Keratitis
+Keratitis

 Keratitis is an infection of the cornea, the clear, dome-shaped surface that covers the front of the eye.
 Some of the possible causes include bacteria, viruses, fungi, or parasites.

-• Uveitis
+Uveitis

 Uveitis is a rare but serious eye infection of the intermediate layers of the eye, including the Iris, ciliary body, and choroid.
 Some bacteria, fungi, or viruses are responsible for this type of infection.
 Other causes include autoimmune diseases.

 Treatment for these eye infections may include prescription eye drops or ointments to combat bacterial, viral, or fungal infections.
 In some cases, oral antibiotics or antiviral medications may also be necessary.
-Essentially, you need to consult your ophthalmologist and physician before starting any treatment during your pregnancy.

 The best way to prevent eye infections is for pregnant women to take precautions.
 For instance, practicing good hygiene, avoiding touching their eyes, and avoiding contact with people who have infectious diseases.
-If a pregnant woman experiences symptoms such as redness, pain, or discharge from the eyes, she should contact her healthcare provider or an eye doctor immediately for evaluation and treatment.

 Vision Changes in Pregnancy